CentOS-PaaS-SIG/linchpin/CONTRIBUTING.rst

 +++++++++++++++

-To better familiarize contributors with the development model used by LinchPin, there are two basic trees used to manage development.
-The master and develop upstream branches.
+To better familiarize contributors with the development model used by LinchPin, the develop branch is used for both releases (using tags) and for forward looking development.

-The master branch tracks what is currently in production and stable.
-The develop branch tracks current and future features.
-In the state as of 15 May 2017, the latest release is 0.9.1.
-In development (develop branch), the work being done is focusing on releasing a new 1.0.0 release.
-Currently at 1.0.0a5.
+A tag in the develop branch tracks what is currently in production and stable (eg v1.0.1).
+The HEAD (or tip) of the develop branch tracks current and future features.
+In the state as of 13 June 2017, the latest release tagged is v1.0.1.
+The HEAD of develop is just beyond this tag, but is focused on releasing a new 1.1.0 release.

 As a release approaches, there will be three basic stages in develop.

-  1. New feature development, unstable development
+#.
+New feature development, unstable development
-  2. Alpha versions, indicated by updating version.py (eg. 1.0.0a3).
+#.
+Alpha versions, indicated by updating version.py (eg. 1.1.0a3).
 These updates are not ready for production, but are approaching stable.
 Generally this implies feature completeness, but not fully vetted, tested, etc.
-  3. Beta versions, indicated by updating version.py (eg. 1.0.0b2).
+#.
+Beta versions, indicated by updating version.py (eg. 1.1.0b2).
 These updates are very close to production.
-Once the release is stable, the beta (b2) will be removed from the version and pushed to the master branch.
+Once the release is stable, the beta (b2) will be removed from the version and a release will be created and announced.

-Once a release is pushed to master, it will be tagged and released to pypi, followed (hopefully) with an RPM release.
+Once a release tag is pushed to develop, it will be released to pypi, followed (hopefully) with an RPM release.